Senior 6 min · March 05, 2026

 const emptyUserProfile = {};

-// To actually check if an array is empty, check its length
+// To actually check whether an array has items, check its length

 You are 25 years old